 The body-shaming debate comes to the surface AGAIN

-We have blogged previously about other companies using these “super-skinny” mannequins and then at a later point removing the displays and apologising.
+We have blogged previously about other companies using these “super-skinny” mannequins and then, at a later point, removing the displays and apologising.
 These involved Primark and La Perla.

 In the fall of 2013, we wrote “Mannequins for Change“.
 Valentino’s Displays has a collection of plus-sized mannequins, male and female, that are guaranteed to get your customers intrigued.
 The popularity that both the Debenhams and the Pro Infermis campaigns have had both online and in-store has been astronomical, which is an obvious throwback to the fact that most women are sick of the same old generalisations being thrown their way by the fashion industry.
 Show customers that you do not buy into the tired, old beauty myths with a plus-sized mannequin.